blessingefkt/DependencySorter/readme.md

 ```
 $circular = $sorter->getCircular('father');
 ```
-You can check is an item has circular dependencies
+You can check if an item has circular dependencies
 ```
 $sorter->hasCircular($item);
 ```